cr0mll/cyberclopaedia/Notes/Networking/Protocols/Address Resolution Protocol (ARP)/Address Resolution.md

 ![](<Resources/Images/ARP Address Resolution.svg>)

 {% hint style="info" %}
-<pre data-overflow="wrap"><code><strong>
-</strong><strong>In step 3, the ARP standard actually requires that all devices which receive the broadcasted ARP request update their ARP cache with an entry for the source.
+In step 3, the ARP standard actually requires that all devices which receive the broadcasted ARP request update their ARP cache with an entry for the source.
 However, this might be undesirable on large networks, as every device would very quickly have an ARP cache table filled with entries for all other devices on the network.
 In practice, this is left up to the underlying implementation.
-</strong><strong>
-</strong></code></pre>
 {% endhint %}